neuronsimulator/nrn/docs/python/simctrl/programmatic.rst

-.. function:: fadvance
+.. function:: h.fadvance()

-    Syntax:
-        ``h.fadvance()``

-    Description:
     Integrate all section equations over the interval :data:`h.dt` .
     The value of :data:`t` is incremented by dt.
     The default method is first order implicit but may be changed to Crank-Nicolson by changing :data:`h.secondorder` = 2.

     fadvance integrates the equation over the dt step by calling all the BREAKPOINT blocks of models at t+dt/2 twice with v+.001 and v in order to compute the current and conductance to form the matrix conductance*voltage = current.
     This matrix is then solved for v(t+dt).
     (if secondorder == 2 the ionic currents are adjusted to be second order correct.
 If secondorder == 1 the ionic currents are not adjusted but the voltages are second order correct)
     Lastly the SOLVE statement within the BREAKPOINT block of models is executed with t+dt and the new values of v in order to integrate those states (from new t-.5dt to new t+.5dt).